markNZed/TaskFlow/processor/react/README.md

 The Task state may be updated by a lower level component that receives events such as the websocket.
 This should not impact the result of Taskflows rendering but it will be sensitive to changes made to Tasks.

+Currently we are using a shared worker to set a unique processorId per browser tab.
+This is not the intended architecture where the processorId would be unique for the browser.
+Ultimately we will have a single master tab that makes the websocket connection and forwards events to a shared worker that forwards events to open tabs.
+The shared worker could also intercept HTTP requests from slave tabs and pass them to the master tab for forwarding to the Hub.

 ## Cloudflare
 Be careful of cloudflare caching.